This high incline treadmill is a treadmill DIY you can make in a couple of minutes but permanently impact your workout in an awesome way!

 Check PriceCheck PriceCheck PriceCheck PriceCheck Price

 You will start by cutting your 2×4 into 12″ pieces.
-If you got your 2×4’s from Lowes or Home Depot, they can do it for you there!
+If you got your 2x4s from Lowes or Home Depot, they can do it for you there!

-Next we screwed them together using 2.5″ screws.
-I did three in the bottom, and three in the top.
+Next, we screwed them together using 2.5″ screws.
+Here you will see I did three at the bottom and three at the top.

 Now you’re ready to get walking.
 Prepare to sweat!